 The statute also limits who can be held liable in a civil lawsuit regarding a violation of a nursing home resident’s rights.
 Let’s say the claim alleges that a nursing home resident was physically abused by a staff member or another resident.
 Under the Illinois Nursing Home Care Act, the resident or the authorized resident doesn’t sue the staff member or the other resident for civil damages, although depending on the circumstances the perpetrator of the abuse may be charged criminally.

 The statute specifically allows lawsuits only against the owner or licensee of the facility.
 The idea is that the owner or licensee should be responsible for what happens on the premises, and should be adequately supervising staff members or other residents to prevent acts of abuse or neglect.

 The legal issues involving nursing home claims and identifying the proper parties to either file the lawsuit or to be named as defendants can be complex.
 When the owner or licensee is a corporation, the organization may be in another state, or there may be layers of corporate owners to sift through to find the appropriate entity to sue.
 An Illinois lawyer experienced with nursing home claims will know how to track down the owner or licensee and make sure that the right person or company is held liable for violation of the resident’s rights — and that the resident is fairly compensated for any injuries or damages that occurred.

-Contact Staver Law Group at for a free legal consultation about your nursing home claim today.
+Contact Staver Accident Injury Lawyers, P.C. at (312) 236-2900 for a free legal consultation about your nursing home claim today.